-Opened in 1932, then Red Bird Stadium - named for its original occupants, the Columbus Red Birds - changed teams and names when the Birds moved to Omaha, NE, after the 1954 season.
-Red Bird Stadium was known for its huge outfield - left field was 457' away and only Ralph Kiner and Joe DiMaggio managed to hit a ball over the wall there.
-Among the attendees of the first game were Branch Rickey and Kenesaw Mountain Landis.
+Opened in 1932 as Red Bird Stadium - named for its original occupants, the Columbus Red Birds - it changed teams and names when the Birds moved to Omaha, NE, after the 1954 season.
+Red Bird Stadium was known for its huge outfield - left field was 457 feet away and only Ralph Kiner and Joe DiMaggio managed to hit balls over that wall.
+Among the attendees at the first game were Branch Rickey and Kenesaw Mountain Landis.

-Harold Cooper, a Red Birds clubhouse boy in 1935, kept Columbus from going without baseball in 1955 by putting together a group to buy the Ottawa Athletics and move them to Columbus, and also purchase the stadium itself from the St. Louis Cardinals.
-Cooper was general manager of the resulting Columbus Jets, with the ballpark becoming Jets Stadium.
-Cooper left the GM post after the 1968 campaign, but two seasons later Columbus officials refused to renovate the park at taxpayer expense and the suddenly untenable Jets were sold moved to Charleston, WV to become the Charleston Charlies.
+Harold Cooper, a Red Birds clubhouse boy in 1935, kept Columbus from going without baseball in 1955 by putting together a group to buy and move the Ottawa Athletics to Columbus.
+The group also purchased the stadium itself from the St. Louis Cardinals.
+Cooper became general manager of the resulting Columbus Jets, with the ballpark becoming Jets Stadium.
+Cooper left the GM post after the 1968 campaign, but two seasons later Columbus officials refused to renovate the park at taxpayer expense and the suddenly untenable Jets were sold moved to Charleston, WV, to become the Charleston Charlies.

 In 1977, at taxpayers' expense, ""The Coop"" was renovated and expanded, renamed Franklin County Stadium, and landed an open IL franchise that became the Clippers.
 Cooper became president of the circuit the next year, and in 1984 the county renamed the stadium for him.
 It also became the first stadium in the minors with Astroturf that year, but went natural again in 1998.